Former British Army Sergeant Sentenced After Parachute Murder Attempt Of Wife

 Sweeney called Emile Cilliers' murderous plots "wicked offending of extreme gravity."

-Meanwhile, Victoria Cilliers still processing the events of the past three years.
+Victoria Cilliers is still processing the events of the past three years.

 She says she has no plans to divorce her husband, according to The Guardian.
-For the immediate future, Victoria said she intends to face Cilliers about what he did to her.
+Victoria said she intends to face Cilliers about what he did to her.

 NPR's Gabriela Saldivia contributed to this story.